getzola/zola/docs/content/documentation/templates/pages-sections.md

 components: Array<String>;
 permalink: String;
 extra: HashMap<String, Any>;
 // Pages directly in this section.
 By default, the pages are not sorted.
-Please set the "sorted_by"
+Please set the "sort_by"
 // variable in the _index.md file of the corresponding section to "date" or "weight" for sorting by
 // date and weight, respectively.
 pages: Array<Page>;